What is FENIX?

 The departure and arrival of people made Rotterdam the melting pot it is today.
 The city is shaped by the more than 170 nationalities living here.
 Packing your bags and starting all over again is part of the port city and at the same time it is a timeless and universal phenomenon.
 Love, hope, work, necessity or adventure prompt people all over the world to move.
 FENIX is about the movement of people and all the emotions that are involved.

 FENIX is an initiative by the Droom en Daad Foundation.
 Droom en Daad Foundation was established in 2016 to make the city of Rotterdam even more beautiful by investing in art and culture.
-One of the foundation’s first initiatives is to preserve Fenix Warehouse II.
+One of the foundation’s first initiatives is to preserve FENIX.

-For the restoration of Fenix Warehouse II, Droom en Daad Foundation is working together with Crimson Architectural Historians (historical research), Stadsherstel Historisch Rotterdam and Bureau Polderman (restoration plan).
+For the restoration of FENIX, Droom en Daad Foundation is working together with Crimson Architectural Historians (historical research), Stadsherstel Historisch Rotterdam and Bureau Polderman (restoration plan).
 The Tornado was designed by MAD Architects.
 The main contractor is Dura Vermeer.

 FENIX is collaborating with the Stadsarchief Rotterdam, Maritiem Museum, Museum Rotterdam, Nederlands Fotomuseum and Wereldmuseum.
 The Red Star Line Museum in Antwerp (Belgium), Ellis Island in New York (United States) and Pier 21 in Halifax (Canada) have also expressed their commitment.